Context in React

 What is the context in react?

-Read More - Top 50 Mostly Asked React Interview Question & Answers
+Read More - Top 50 Most Asked React Interview Questions & Answers

 When to Use React Context?

-When you have data that several components at various levels of the component tree need access to, the react context is most helpful.
+When you have data that several components at various levels of the component tree need access to, the React context is most helpful.
 It is made to manage data that a tree of React components would deem to be "global."
-Data that can be stored in react context includes some examples such as:
+Data that can be stored in React context includes some examples such as:

 • Theme information, including dark or light mode